cocos/cocos-docs/en/scripting/modules/example.md

 }
 ```

-> **Note**: does every package you use have to confirm who it's for?
-Currently it does.
-This is improving because in the new version of Node, package.json has a nice mechanism added to tell the user which version to use for what case.
+> **Note**: currently it is necessary to confirm that if a package is customized for Node.
+But in the new version of Node, package.json has a nice mechanism added to tell the user which version to use for what case.

 ### Special case: firebase usage